ubxty/spatie-laravel-backup-utils/docs/v1/introduction.md

 Laravel Backup Utils is a powerful package that provides additional utilities and tools for working with [spatie/laravel-backup](https://github.com/spatie/laravel-backup).
 This package extends the functionality of the base backup package with additional features and utilities to make backup management even more powerful and flexible.

+## About

+This package is developed and maintained by [Ravdeep Singh](https://www.linkedin.com/in/ravdeep-singh-a4544abb/) at [Ubxty](https://ubxty.com/home), a leading development company specializing in Laravel applications and custom software solutions.

 ## Features

 - **Enhanced Backup Management**: Additional commands and utilities for managing your Laravel backups